landakram/kiwi/Kiwi/home.md

 I'm written in Markdown plus a lil' extra, so for a good introduction, check out my page on [[Writing with Kiwi]] (which you can then feel free to delete).

 Everything you write with me is **automatically synced to Dropbox**, so **you're in control of your notes**.
-If you ever want to stop using me, everything you've ever written will already be available in Dropbox.
+If you ever want to stop using me, everything you've ever written will already be [[Available in Dropbox]].

 Other than that, I'm basically just pages.
 To learn more, check out [[Working with Pages]].